 Participants are encouraged to dress professionally and wear their white coats.
-While a personal anecdote that supports our legislative “asks” can be impactful, members of Congress are very busy and in order to be respectful of their time (and potential differences in politics/backgrounds), it is important to stick to the talking points around or “asks” and not as a platform to bring in other issues or potentially controversial topics.
+While a personal anecdote that supports our legislative “asks” can be impactful, members of Congress are very busy and in order to be respectful of their time (and potential differences in politics/backgrounds), it is important to stick to the talking points or “asks” and not use the time as a platform to bring in other issues.
 This helps to maintain the integrity of the meeting and ensure that DOs are seen as a knowledgeable and useful resource on health policy issues.

 Congressional meetings are more productive when meeting group size is limited.
-A smaller group sizes tend to facilitate more substantive discussions and provide an opportunity for more participants to speak.
+Smaller group sizes tend to facilitate more substantive discussions and provide an opportunity for more participants to speak.

 DO Day registration confirmation will inform attendees whether their registration includes Congressional meetings is confirmed or if they are registered for the conference only and not Congressional meetings.
 Anyone placed on a waitlist for Congressional meetings will also be informed of that in their registration confirmation.

 As an attendee you have access to all content and programming within the platform.